crazoter/My-Docs/docs/manga_reviews.md

   * Comedy:       🙂😀😆
   * Action:       🤜🔪⚔️💣
   * Storytelling: ✋😑👌
-  * Verdict:      This is good
+  * Verdict:      This is good, but irregular update rate
 ```
 * Love Advice from the Great Duke of Hell
 ```